A QUBO Formulation for Qubit Allocation: Implementation details

 One such comparison is in \autoref{fig:metric_comp}, where we plot the naive SWAP counts for all allocations of a benchmark circuit (\texttt{hwb6\_56}) against their energy for a particular run of 1000 anneals.
 Clearly the lower energy allocations tend to also have lower SWAP counts.
 This trend generally held true for all of our benchmark circuits, for both of our quality metrics.

 \autoref{fig:coef_comp_1} presents a percentage difference comparison between two candidate forms over the benchmark set:

 versus

-The quantities here are as defined below \autoref{eq:coef-quadratic}, except that the success probability $p_{j\ell}$ takes into account only the SWAPs needed to satisfy a particular connectivity, but not the SWAPs back into position.
+The quantities here are as defined below \autoref{eq:coef-quadratic}.
 The top plot shows the percentage difference of average naive SWAPs from the top 1\% of allocations for each form (i.e. the lowest energy solutions), and the bottom plot the percentage difference of naive SWAPs for the full set of allocations.
 For the top 1\% we see that both coefficient forms find the lowest SWAP allocation for smaller circuits, but start to diverge as the number of logical qubits increases past 6, where the form with $d_{j\ell}^2$ clearly finds better allocations over the one with just $d_{j\ell}$.
 In the plot that considers the full set of allocations, there is no convergence for smaller circuits and it is apparent that the form in \autoref{eq:metric_test_squared} is superior for the vast majority of benchmark circuits.

 To look deeper into the structure of the allocation process we used heatmaps, where different sets of allocations at different energies are plotted on the hardware graph to show the distribution of the qubits being assigned.
 In \autoref{fig:heatmaps} are heatmaps for IBM Melbourne representing the lowest 5\% of the energies, the middle 5\%, and the highest 5\%, taken from a 1000-sample annealing run.
 The qubits are coloured based on the fraction of allocations within that energy range that include those qubits.
 The node and edge sizes are scaled based on the single and two-qubit error rates respectively, where a larger size means a better (lower) single-qubit error-rate, and thicker edges indicate better (lower) two-qubit error rates.
 We notice that in these examples, for low energies the allocations tend to converge on the most well-connected qubits with the lowest error-rates, dispersing as the energies increase.
 This is visual affirmation that lower energy allocations are better allocations, as they converge on the `best' available physical qubits.